mccormickt/mccormickt.github.io/content/post/exif-fuzz.md

 date = '2020-04-16T21:19:00-05:00'
 draft = false
 title = 'Exif Parser Fuzzing'
-tags = ['golang', 'fuzzing', 'security']
+tags = ['golang', 'security']
+summary = 'Writing a custom fuzzer for an exif parser using Go.'
 +++

-Writing a custom fuzzer for an exif parser using Go.

----

 ## Easy Fuzzing Target
 A light google search of common fuzzing targets implemented in memory-unsafe languages such as C leads me to find [this](https://github.com/mkttanabe/exif/) repo.
 It's a great, simple implementation of an exif parser and will work perfectly for our purposes.